 A Force for Public Art in Vancouver

 Vancouver’s Downtown Association has a long history of investing in unique public art to enrich our city center and create a place that is unlike no other in the world.
-In the past 5 years, VDA has invested nearly $200,000 in various projects throughout our downtown.
+In the past 10 years, VDA has invested over $350,000 in various art projects throughout our downtown.

 In celebration of National Poetry month, haiku and short poems were applied to sidewalks throughout downtown using a special paint which was only be visible in the rain for approximately 2-4 months.

 Each poem reflected the downtown Vancouver experience, such as spending time outdoors, attending cultural events, or exploring the city with family or friends.
 Our aim was to present poems which will lift the spirits of those who come upon them.

 The installation was celebrated with an opening celebration and reading, as well as a poetry crawl.

 Check out photos of the project on social media using the tag #dtVANrainku.